 - In Ophthalmology coding, coding by time for a new patient starts at 15 minutes and for established it’s 10 minutes.

-- If the value decreases, it’s not possible to code using E/M and eye code don’t have such options.
+- If the value decreases, it’s not possible to code using E/M. Eye code don’t have such options.

 Hope you got the information on Ophthalmology coding updates.
 For more queries and updates, please subscribe to our blog.
 Do comment your views and suggestions.
 Don’t forget to follow us on Facebook, LinkedIn, Instagram and Twitter.
 Subscribe to our YouTube channel for healthcare videos.